Chapter 4. University Health Services

 Sec.
 4–101.
 Purpose

-University Health Services (UHS) is part of the Division of Student Affairs.
-It provides healthcare and public health leadership to support students in reaching their optimal health so they can achieve their academic and personal potential.
-To that end, UHS provides: (1) a broad range of professional health services for the diagnosis and treatment of illnesses and injuries; (2) preventive health services such as physicals and well-woman exams; (3) physical therapy and nutrition services; (4) public health initiatives, including the promotion of a healthy campus; (5) immunizations for vaccine-preventable diseases; and (6) other public health services such as responding to certain infectious diseases on campus.
+University Health Services (UHS), part of the Division of Student Affairs, provides: (1) a broad range of professional health services for the diagnosis and treatment of illnesses and injuries; (2) preventive health services such as physicals and annual wellness exams; (3) physical therapy and nutrition services; (4) public health initiatives, including the promotion of a healthy campus; (5) immunizations for vaccine-preventable diseases; and (6) other public health services such as responding to certain infectious diseases on campus.

 For a detailed discussion of benefits and services offered, see the UHS website.